Skip to main content

 This is not technology for technology's sake.
 Each step solves a specific commercial problem:

-Fingerprinting solves the "was this data altered?" problem.
+Fingerprinting solves the "was this proof altered?" problem.
 In a traditional advisory engagement, a buyer must trust that the data in the report is what was actually reviewed.
-With TrackForge, the buyer recomputes the fingerprint from the raw data.
-If it matches, the data is identical to what was certified.
+With TrackForge, the buyer recomputes the fingerprint from the rating event and proof files.
+If it matches, the artefact is identical to what was certified.
 If it doesn't, something has changed.
 No trust required.

 The blockchain timestamp solves the "when was this actually done?" problem.
 A PDF report can be backdated.
 A blockchain record cannot.
 This provides independently verifiable proof of when the assessment happened — critical for re-certification, recourse claims, and regulatory compliance.